m-emrec/m-emrec/README.md

 ### Hi there 👋
+I am a junior Flutter developer with over two years of experience.
+I have a strong algorithmic intelligence, I pick things up quickly, and I'm excellent at solving problems.
+I prioritize producing clean code and adhering to SOLID principles.
+I am experienced in state management using Bloc and Provider and am eager to take on new challenges and contribute effectively to any project.

 <!--
 **m-emrec/m-emrec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.